How do virtual currencies in apps and games work

 The first type implies a user has to pay for the mobile app before downloading it.
 This pricing model is not in demand, with most developers preferring subscriptions or a free-to-play model.
 Customers are more likely to back these models, too, as they allow them to try playing a game before deciding whether they want to commit time or money.

-Despite the chosen pricing model, developers tend to accrue higher revenues using three other monetisation strategies.
-While most customers consider advertising annoying, they usually don't mind or even appreciate smartly-crafted virtual economies and an opportunity to buy additional game items or premium content.
+Developers tend to accrue higher revenues using free-to-play or freemium monetisation strategies and allowing in-app purchases.
+While most customers consider advertising annoying, they usually don't mind or even appreciate smartly crafted virtual economies and an opportunity to buy additional game items or premium content.

 What kinds of virtual currencies are used in apps and games?

 The classification of virtual currencies in games depends on the types of virtual economies.
-If the economic activity occurs solely in the virtual setting, such a virtual economy is called closed.
+If economic activity occurs solely in a virtual setting, such a virtual economy is called closed.
 If the economic activity occurs in both the virtual environment and the real economy, it is called open.

-In any case, virtual currency is a digital unit of exchange within the virtual economy.
+In any case, virtual currency is a digital exchange unit within the virtual economy.
 Depending on the interaction with the real economy, we can separate three types of virtual currency systems:

 • Closed flow.
-The virtual currency in apps can be used for purchases only within the app.
+Users can use the virtual currency in apps for purchases only within the app.
 All the virtual goods and services a user can buy with a closed-flow currency represent no value outside the app and can not be exchanged for traditional currency.
 The best example is Monopoly Money or Simoleons from The Sims.

 • Hybrid.
-Usually, a hybrid currency can be earned virtually by completing tasks or watching ads and purchased with traditional money but not exchanged for real cash.
+Usually, users can earn a hybrid currency virtually by completing tasks or watching ads.
+They can also purchase it with traditional money but not exchange it for real cash.
 Such a virtual currency only has value to the issuer (app developer) and its customers (players).
 The issuer is also liable for taxes on profits from selling a hybrid currency for real money.
-Most mobile apps and games use this type of virtual currency.
-For instance, World of Warcraft and many other MMORPGs.
+Most mobile apps and games use this type of virtual currency — for instance, World of Warcraft and many other MMORPGs.

 • Open flow.
 Virtual currencies used in open-flow systems are called convertible virtual currencies (CVCs).
-They can be used to purchase both real and virtual goods and services and be exchanged for traditional currency.
+Users can use them to purchase both real and virtual goods and services and exchange them for traditional currency.
 Second Life's Linden dollars are the most prominent example of convertible virtual currency.
 The developers of this virtual world allow residents to trade their Linden dollars for real dollars on the LindeX exchange, which uses third-party payment networks.
 Open-flow virtual currencies are taxable in most jurisdictions.

 Are in-app currencies regulated?

 As one could have guessed from the previous mentions of taxes, virtual currency in apps and games may be regulated.
 Watchdogs often take a similar regulation approach to virtual currencies as to cryptocurrencies.
-In-app currencies may as well be subject to anti-money laundering laws.
+In-app currencies may also be subject to anti-money laundering laws.

 For instance, the virtual currency issuer can be considered a money transmitter in the US.
 It means they accept funds or other value substitutes for currency from one person and transmit another value that substitutes for currency to another person or location.
 Money transmitters must register with FinCEN.